TheOdinProject/curriculum/rails_programming/rails_basics/webpacker.md

 Packages are installed to the `node_modules` folder.
 Open that at your own peril as it's known for being a bit of a black hole for code.
 Due to the size it can take, the node_modules folder is by default excluded from being checked into by git.
 Instead, if you clone a project you just use the package.json and yarn to recreate the node_modules folder.

 Once you have installed a library then you need to reference it in your pack file.
-Webpack references the `node_modules` folder as a top level directory to search for anything referenced so you aren't stuck trying to work your way backwards from the pack file when requiring a library with lines like `require ../../node_modules/etc` and instead you can just reference the library starting with it's own folder in node_modules.
+Webpack references the `node_modules` folder as a top level directory to search for anything referenced so you aren't stuck trying to work your way backwards from the pack file when requiring a library with lines like `require ../../node_modules/etc` and instead you can just reference the library starting with its own folder in node_modules.

 ~~~javascript
 require 'bootstrap/bootstrap'